matplotlib/CZI_2020-07_mpl/CZI.md

 why of the API choices, to performance improvements, to new user facing features.
 For example, we have a proposal to add filters to the UI to preview what plots will look like under different types and degrees of color-blindness.
-To implement this we need to both do the programming and design work to add the feature, we need to research how to properly implement the filters and consult with color-perception experts.
+To implement this we would need to research how to properly implement the filters and consult with color-perception experts in addition to the programming and design work to add the feature.
+Having a developer able to devote large blocks of time to Matplotlib will enable work of this scale.
 We will aim to complete 5 of these projects and will work with downstream bio-projects to identify what will have the greatest impact.

 The most common visualizations in a domain need to be fluid for the end-practitioners, with the "obvious" customization options exposed.